nginyc/mlflow-with-ray-serve-demo/README.md

 ### Running Local MLflow

 This demo assumes that there is a running instance of MLflow server that would serve as the ML model registry.
-This MLflow server needs to be network-accessible by the Ray Cluster.

 For development, you can run a MLflow server using Podman:

 ```sh
 podman network create mlray-net
 podman run -d --name mlflow-server --network mlray-net -p 8080:8080 ghcr.io/mlflow/mlflow \
 mlflow server --host 0.0.0.0 --port 8080
 ```

 Visit MLflow's web UI at http://localhost:8080.

 ### Setting Up Config